Skip to contents

 Install giscoR from CRAN:

-This script highlights some features of giscoR :
+This script highlights selected giscoR features:

 library(giscoR)